ICPSR/mica-data-descriptor/README.md

     - USERS_TO_20210511 = count of unique users downloading study data files, codebooks, or other to 2021
     - DATAUSERS_TO_20210511 = count of unique users downloading study data files only to 2021
     - CITATIONS_TO_20211116 = count of unique papers citing study to 2021

-**Usage Notes**
-* Study release date (earliest: 1984) is inaccurate
-* Publication dates (missing or < 1963) recoded to 0
-* Missing study description text ("nan") replaced with empty string ("")
-* Worklogs are split on new line (many to one per Jira ticket) and classified
-* This dataset contains data from different pulls, so some variables are null for most studies (e.g., SINGLE_PI, INST_PI)
-* There are studies with negative numbers for TOTAL_VARS, likely from missing value designations (need to document)